a-shine/pm-for-startups/deck2.md

 - Naive waterfall is a linear process
 - You go from one stage to the next, and it doesn't account for feedback or iteration (it assumes you got it right the first time)
 - Doesn't take into consideration the view of your end user (the person to whom you are attempting to deliver value)
+- In can be effective if you know exactly what you're doing but more often than not, it is not the case

 --